ami-arkhan/study/codes/various-problem/conversion-to-number-bases/README.md

 ## Problem:
 Find 6 continuous cryptographic patterns and calculate sum of the decimal values corresponding to each pattern.

-Input string is given as hexadecimal numbers.
+Input string length is 50 and is given as hexadecimal numbers.
 Numbers ranging from 0 ~ 9 and English capital letters ranging from A ~ F are used.

 Cryptographic table contains 10 cryptographic bit patterns corresponds to 0 ~ 9 decimal value.